Skip to content

 • MUSE 599 Capstone Projects in Museum Studies

-Capstone experience.
-Your capstone project will focus on one of the five concentrations: (1) business of museums, (2) collections care, (3) exhibition design, (4) museum education, or (5) technology.
 Whatever focus you choose, you complete at least 2 courses in that concentration before you propose your capstone idea.

 Capstone sequencing.
 You enroll in the precapstone and capstone courses in back-to-back semesters and in your final academic year.
 The capstone must be taken alone as your sole remaining degree requirement.

-Recent Capstone Topics
+Recent Capstone Topics:

 • The Traveling Museum: A Mobile STEM Proposal for Rural Appalachia

-The Harvard On-Campus Experience (2 Courses)
+On-Campus Experience

-International Students Who need a Student Visa
+International Students Who Need a Student Visa

 Admissions

 Below are our initial eligibility requirements and an overview of our unique admissions process to help get you started.
-Be sure to visit Degree Program Admissions for full details.
+Visit the Degree Program Admissions page for more details.

 Initial Eligibility

-Earning Your Way In: Courses for Admission
+Earning Your Way In — Courses Required for Admission

-To begin the admission process, you simply register—no application needed—for the following 2 graduate-level degree courses (available online):
+To begin the admission process, you simply register — no application required — for the following two, four-credit, graduate-level degree courses (available online).

 • MUSE 100 Introduction to Museum Studies